HoldenErnest/LupuVault/README.md

     - `DB_USER=`
     - `DB_PASS=`
     - `DB_NAME=`
+- Create the MySQL database (or refactor for other).
+Follow the [Database Diagram](./notes/databases.md) for information on the tables
 - To serve via Apache:
     - Create and enable a new site
     - Include an `WSGIScriptAlias` for the app.wsgi